brainstem-org/brainstem_support/docs/datamodel/schemas/procedure.md

 For all procedure types, coordinates are specified using the following system: [Coordinates systems page]({{"datamodel/schemas/coordinates/"|absolute_url}})

-## Procedure API access
+## Procedure schemas API access

 The API allows for programmable access to Procedures, enabling you to read, edit, and delete procedures through the API.
-Learn more about the procedures' fields and data structure on the [Procedure API page]({{"api/modules/procedure/"|absolute_url}}).
+Learn more about the procedures' fields and data structure on the [Procedure API page]({{"api/schemas/procedure/"|absolute_url}}).